elasticio/api-docs/source/includes/_auth-clients.md

 #### Authorization

-This request is authorized with one of the `tenants.auth_clients.get`, `contracts.auth_clients.get` or `workspaces.auth_clients.get`.
-Each permission allows to get Auth Client in particular scope inclusively: `tenants.auth_clients.get` allows to get tenant's client, `contracts.auth_clients.get` allows to get tenant's and all tenant's contracts clients, `workspaces.auth_clients.get` allows to get tenant's, contracts' and workspaces' clients.
+This request is authorized with one of the `global.auth_clients.get`, `tenants.auth_clients.get`, `contracts.auth_clients.get` or `workspaces.auth_clients.get`.
+Each permission allows to get Auth Client in particular scope inclusively: `global.auth_clients.get` allows to get global client, `tenants.auth_clients.get` allows to get global and tenant's client, `contracts.auth_clients.get` allows to get global, tenant's and all tenant's contracts clients, `workspaces.auth_clients.get` allows to get global, tenant's, contracts' and workspaces' clients.

 `auth_clients.get` permissions are also used to authorize access to Auth Client's `credentials` field: one can see Auth Client's `credential` only if client's scope and permission's scope match, i.e. `credentials` of tenant's Auth Client are visible for users only with `tenants.auth_clients.get` permissions, though tenant Auth Client itself is visible for users with `workspaces.auth_clients.get`.

 To specify scope of request one of `workspace_id`, `contract_id` or `tenant_id` query parameters is used.
-For example, tenant auth client can be retreived by id if user has `workspaces.auth_clients.get` permission in one of the tenant's workspaces, so to specify those workspace `workspace_id` query parameter is used, without scope parameter specified permission can't be checked and such request will be rejected.
+For example, tenant auth client can be retreived by id if user has `workspaces.auth_clients.get` permission in one of the tenant's workspaces, so to specify those workspace `workspace_id` query parameter is used, without scope parameter you can get only global client.
+In case if the user tries to get not a global client and doesn't specify the query parameter - such request  will be rejected, as permission can't be checked.

 ### URL Parameters